Riverside Historical Society

 Each passing week, the members of Riverside continue to write our church’s history, whether we have worshipped here and grown in God’s grace through fellowship with him and our brothers and sisters within the last year, the last ten years, or the last seventy years.
 The Riverside Historical Society exists to encourage the collection and preservation of artifacts and documents relating to our history as well as the telling of our individual stories and our collective story as a church.

-Furman F. Fordham II has been the senior pastor of Riverside for the last ten-and-a-half years.
+Furman F. Fordham II has been the senior pastor of Riverside for the last twelve years.
 He has led the six-hundred-plus members in new directions and greater understanding of spiritual things.
 It is with his encouragement to GO, to tell your story of what Jesus has done for you, that the Riverside Historical Society exists to tell what great things God has done through Riverside Chapel, to recognize and appreciate those on whose shoulders we stand, to observe and experience how God leads still, down by the riverside.

 The Riverside Chapel Seventh-day Adventist Church grew from the Riverside Sanitarium, the first black Seventh-day Adventist medical facility, founded in 1901.
 Under the direction of Nellie Druillard, the sanitarium expanded to a hospital in 1927.
 A chapel for the sanitarium staff was the last of the original frame structures on the Youngs Lane campus that Druillard erected.
 It had a seating capacity of about 30.
 In 1945, the chapel was formally organized as a church.
 Charles M. Kinny, the first black minister ordained by the Seventh-day Adventist Church, was Riverside’s first pastor.
 He was known to be the pioneer of the black (Regional) conference concept.
 He passed away at the Riverside Sanitarium; he was ninety-six.